eepsmedia/plugins/testimate/Programmer Guide.md

 ```

 #### makeConfigureGuts()
-makes the HTM that fills the "configuration" stripe taht appears below the results.
+...makes the HTML that fills the "configuration" stripe taht appears below the results.
 There, the user specifies important _parameters_ for the test
 such as